statds/final-project-tomkennon/README.md

 ## Brief Description of Project

 Extreme value theory is used to estimate the ultimate upper or lower limit for an NBA season's league leading player's shooting percentage (free throw, 2 point field goal, and 3 point field goal).
 The limits are found using the generalized extreme value distribution with parameters optimized using the Nelder-Mead method maximizing the loglikelihood.
-Two different techniques are applied in this project to finding an optimal generalized extreme value distribution location parameter $\mu$ including a constant and a Gompertz curve.
+Two different techniques are applied in this project to finding an optimal generalized extreme value distribution location parameter μ including a constant and a Gompertz curve.
 A 95% bootstrap confidence interval is calculated for these limits.
 Kolmogorov-Smirnov tests and a Score test are run as well through the bootstrapped datasets to evaluate goodness of fits.

 ## Files